Phileosopher/commonplace/safety_.md

 It's worth noting that security theater is useful in [large organizations](groups-large.md) to make the members feel safe and [trust](trust.md) their leaders [without any legitimate increase](image-distortion.md) in security.
 Some of them even promise it in exchange for individuals' [freedoms](decisions.md)!

-* * * * *

 ## Application

-Legitimate security and the [appearance](image.md) of security are completely unrelated, so don't assume the appearance is [reality](reality.md), especially with [leaders](groups-large.md).
+APPLICATION: Legitimate security and the [appearance](image.md) of security are completely unrelated, so don't assume the appearance is [reality](reality.md), especially with [leaders](groups-large.md).

-Security and freedom are inversely correlated, so expect something inconvenient to protect [valuable](values.md) things.
+APPLICATION: Security and freedom are inversely correlated, so expect something inconvenient to protect [valuable](values.md) things.
 Every country needs a military.
 Preserving free speech requires permitting [hate speech](leftism.md).
 [Success requires loss](success-5_persevering.md).

-Money is a major source of safety, simply because it's effective at solving most problems.
+APPLICATION: Money is a major source of safety, simply because it's effective at solving most problems.